 Star Trek: The Original Series: The episode "Plato's Stepchildren" has Parmen, leader of the Platonians.
 He passes himself off as an enlightened student of Plato, when he's really just a sadistic coward who delights in torturing his servant Alexander and mind raping his "guests".

 Garak is a rare example of a Faux Affably Evil character on the side of the heroes.
-However, his Strange Bedfellows eventually turn him into more of an Affably Evil character, and eventually into an outright Anti-Hero.
+However, his Enemy Mines eventually turn him into more of an Affably Evil character, and eventually into an outright Anti-Hero.
 He's more Affably Evil when we first meet him, his Faux Affably Evil days having occurred off-screen before the series starts.

 Gul Dukat is a straight example.
 Because of their different values, most Cardassians are Affably Evil.
 However, Gul Dukat lacks the selflessness of most Cardassians.
 Whereas most Cardassians do what they do for the greater benefit of Cardassia, Dukat only cares about himself, taking his narcissism to hallucinatory and Ax-Crazy levels towards the end.